itod/SchwartzTemplateDocumentation/README.md

 ##Template Tags

 The Schwartz Template syntax is very similar to JSP, ASP, or Django.
-Default tag delimiters like `<%=` `%>` and `<%` `%>` are easily configurable on a per-template basis in the Templates Window (⌃⎇⌘T).
+Default tag delimiters like `<%=` `%>` and `<%` `%>` are easily configurable on a per-Template basis in the Templates Window (⌃⎇⌘T).

 The default tag delimiters were chosen as they mix well with C-inspired languages like ObjC, C, and JavaScript in which curly braces are used often, but angle braces are not.
-If you prefer `<%` `%>` and `<%=` `%>`, you can use those on your user-defined templates by specifying the tag delimiters in the Templates Window UI.
+If you prefer `{%` `%}` and `{{` `}}`, you can use those on your user-defined Templates by double-clicking and editing the tag delimiters next to your user-definted Template in the Templates Window.

 ###Print Tag